Congrats on your pregnancy, mama!

 How big is baby?
-Baby will have their limbs, systems, and organs by now, just all in miniature ‒ about 2.4 inches or 60mm long, or the size of a lime.
+Baby will have their limbs, systems, and organs by now, just all in miniature ‒ about 2.4 inches or 60mm long, or the size of a plum.

 Week 12 of pregnancy symptoms: More dizziness, more headaches, more fatigue, and maybe, more morning sickness.